predix-ui/predix-ui/_pages/develop/context-browser.md

 The following properties can be set:

-* `id: string = "id"` - a unique ID for the item
+* `id: string = "id"` - key to use for the unique ID of the item
-* `label: string = "label"` - a human-readable label for the item
+* `label: string = "label"` - key to use for the user-friendly label of the item
-* `children: string = "children"` - an array of child items
+* `children: string = "children"` - key to use for the array of child items

-To use the uniquely formatted data shown above, set the context browser keys attribute:
+To use the uniquely formatted data shown above, set the context browser `keys` property:

 ```html
 <px-context-browser